Verian-Standard/page/index.md

 <div class="cta-cards">
   <div class="card">
     <h3>Read the Specification</h3>
-    <p>Dive into the technical details, core concepts, and the protocol architecture.
+    <p>Dive into the technical details, validation tiers, and the protocol architecture.
 The spec is the single source of truth for the Verian standard.</p>
     <a href="https://github.com/Verian-Standard/spec" class="button">View Spec on GitHub</a>
   </div>
   <div class="card">